 Your license is your key to nursing—traveling or not.
 Travel nurses can have an RN or LPN.

 To get your license, you’ll first need to go through nursing school.
 Heads up though—nursing school can be brutal.
 Nursing school ranges from 2-4 years, depending on whether you’re planning on an RN or going for a BSN (bachelor’s of science in nursing).
 But once you’re actually done with school and graduated, you’re not done.
-You’ll need to take your NCLEX exam.
-Most people take a month or two after graduation for studying for the NCLEX, though some dive right in after graduation.
-About 86% of all test takers pass on their first try
+You’ll need to take your National Council Licensure Examination (NCLEX) exam.
+Most people take a month or two after graduation to study for the NCLEX, though some dive right in after graduation.
+About 86% of all test takers pass on their first try.
+Understanding these steps is crucial, as they form the foundation of travel nurse requirements that will let you take your career on the road.

 After you pass your NCLEX, you’ll need to understand your license.
 Some licenses are limited and only valid in the state they were granted.
-But, if you’re lucky enough to have a license from a compact state, you have greater freedom in assignment choices.
+But, if you’re lucky enough to have a license from a compact state, you have greater freedom in assignment choices, which is a significant advantage for those meeting the requirements to be a travel nurse.
 A compact state is a state that has an agreement with others to accept a nursing license.
 It means you’ll have a lot more opportunities, for instance, if you have a license in Georgia and want to take a travel assignment in New Jersey, New Jersey will accept that Georgia license and you’re cleared to work in New Jersey.
 It’s a huge benefit, especially for travel nurses.
 While it might seem smart to automatically apply for a license in a state that recognizes the nursing compact, you actually do need to be a resident of that state to begin with.

 What if you’re not in a state that recognizes the nursing compact or you want to go to a state that’s not a part of the compact?
 You’ll need to contact the board of nursing for the state you want to travel to and apply for a nursing license in that state.
 Heads up though, it can take weeks to get a license in another state so if you’re considering going somewhere new, make sure to do a little bit of research first.
 Not sure where to start?
-Triage’s list of nurse licensure applications and fees by state can help.
+Triage’s list of nurse licensure applications and fees by state is an invaluable resource to help with the various travel nurse requirements.

 How Long Does it Take to Become a Traveling Nurse?